ershadul1/collector-craft/README.md

 1. Player score will increase by 100 if one coin is collected.
 1. Player can fight with the zombies.
 1. Player and Zombies have life points.
+1. Player can save his scores with name after the game is over.

 ## How to play the game?